uscdr-mediapres/sous-chef/docs/source/index.rst

 USC-DR-RAWCOOKED
 ============================================

-This is a Python GUI that can be used to archive large DPX sequences using `RAWcooked <https://mediaarea.net/RAWcooked>`_ and `FFMPEG <https://www.ffmpeg.org/>`_.
+This is a Python GUI that can be used to losslessly compress large DPX sequences using `RAWcooked <https://mediaarea.net/RAWcooked>`_ and `FFMPEG <https://www.ffmpeg.org/>`_.